 Environmental Policy and Management

-Michael is currently serving as the Outreach Coordinator for the Association of Environmental Professionals at UC Davis student chapter.
-He expects to graduate June 2019.
+Michael graduated in June 2019 from the M.S. in the Environmental Policy and Management Program.
+During his time at Davis, he served as the Outreach Coordinator for the Association of Environmental Professionals at UC Davis student chapter.